Creating Your First Node

 Let’s modify this configuration file to expose a topic that sends a “hello world” message.

 peppy node syncThis command will generate the interfaces to use in our source code.
+If you’d rather sync, add, and build in a single step (useful once you’re iterating quickly), use peppy node add -sb, or -sr to also start an instance after the build.
 We can now modify the code and access those interfaces:

-import asynciofrom peppygen import NodeBuilder, NodeRunnerfrom peppygen.parameters import Parametersfrom peppygen.exposed_topics import message_stream
+import asynciofrom peppygen import NodeBuilder, NodeRunnerfrom peppygen.parameters import Parametersfrom peppygen.emitted_topics import message_stream

 async def emit_hello_world_loop(node_runner: NodeRunner): counter = 0 while True: counter += 1 message = f"hello world count {counter}" print(message, flush=True) await message_stream.emit(node_runner, message) await asyncio.sleep(3)